microsoft/VoTT/README.md

 ### Remote Active learning using Docker

-1. Set up your own remote model endpoint locally or on Azure with docker [CNTK Example](https://github.com/User1m/vott-reviewer-ext)
+1. Set up your own remote model endpoint locally or on Azure with Docker [CNTK Example](https://github.com/User1m/vott-reviewer-ext)
 2. Paste the review service endpoint to review your model.

 ### Local Active Learning CNTK Example